john1234brown/RafflePal/README.md

+# 1/1/23 we have officially quite working on this project if anyone would like to finish up where this was left off more then welcome all though i probably won't be giving up the source code of the Backend node js applications for the servers and such as it did take alot of time but i will leave this template html website and example of fetch responses in javascript here for anyone to use!

 # ©®RafflePal
 # About US Section
 - Currently We Are Offering the service of creating a public Raffle Chain which contains 1$, 2$, 4$, 8$ Raffles not Multi Winner Raffles, that can be entered from a website, chrome extension, minecraft bedrock addon but you have to manually type the urls displayed in the mc chat.